Sophie Okonedo and Adrian Lester star in the upcoming political thriller "Undercover," which premieres on BBC One next month.

 "Undercover" is set to premiere on BBC1 in April.
 For those in the USA, it’ll also be carried by BBC America in 2016 (an exact date will be announced later), which is obviously welcomed news for us!

-The network has released some key poster art work for the series which is embedded above.
+The network has released a first clip from the series which is embedded below.